News in English

 Turkish news about the Hungarian Fire Brigade Association

-On October 5, 2020, Tibor Dobson, fire brigadier general and president of the Hungarian Fire Brigade Association, met with Honorary Turkish Consul Osman Sahbaz.
+On October 5, 2020, Tibor Dobson, fire brigadier general and president of the Hungarian Firefighter Association, met with Honorary Turkish Consul Osman Sahbaz.
 The meeting was reported by several Turkish news sites.

 Newspaper articles pointed out that Count Ödön Széchenyi, the first president of the Hungarian National Fire Brigade Association, also strengthened Turkish-Hungarian relations, as he did a great deal not only in Hungary but also in Turkey to advance the matter of modern firefighting.